British hardened field defences of World War II: Type 23

 Standard FW3/23 with 3 embrasures and no anti-ricochet wall.

 Variant FW3/23 with 4 embrasures and an internal anti-ricochet wall.

-The type 23 pillbox is rectangular in plan – essentially two squares, one of which is roofed and the other open – with embrasures in each of the available sides of the covered section.
+The Type 23 pillbox is rectangular in plan – essentially two squares, one of which is roofed and the other open – with embrasures in each of the available sides of the covered section.
 The embrasures are suitable for rifles or light machine guns.
 The open section was for a light anti-aircraft defence: a Bren or Lewis gun on a mounting.
-Usually, there is no ground level entrance: to get in one had to climb over the wall into the open section and then pass through a door to the covered section.
+Usually, there is no ground-level entrance: to get in, one had to climb over the wall into the open section and then pass through a door to the covered section.
 The walls were 8 ft wide by 16 ft long and usually built to a bulletproof standard of 12 in thick.

-The type 23 is uncommon; 87 are recorded as being extant.
+The Type 23 is uncommon; 87 are recorded as being extant.
 A further variant exists in Lincolnshire consisting of a double-chambered type 23 with an access door with anti-aircraft gun mount and a chamber on either side, known as the Lincolnshire three bay.

 Type 24

-Pillbox Type FW3/24 built to shell proof standard.
+Pillbox Type FW3/24 built to shellproof standard.
 Note irregular hexagonal plan and Y-shaped internal anti-ricochet wall.